gridieS/gridieS/README.md

 I am currently 15 years old

-I'm a musician, and have a cute dog called "Lucky" :)
+I'm a musician

-I'm currently working and learning python, java, and react Would be happy to take suggestions!
+I use the languages python, java, and javascript (specifically the React framework) Would be happy to take suggestions!